 The Martin Act does not set thresholds by dollar amount or investor count regarding securities.
 That is to say, even if one investor bought one security solicited by someone without a license it is a felony.

 Ask yourself why Wimpfheimer didn't get licensed.
 It would take one month of study, you get the license and you are done with it.
-The reason why he didn't get licensed is because that would mean there would be more oversight about what he was doing with other people's money.
+Could it be the reason he didn't get licensed is because that would mean there would be more oversight about what he was doing with other people's money?

 Wimpfheimer, without a license, sold $20m of securities to over 70 people.
 In fact, the U.S. Supreme Court in Lowe v.
 SEC, 472 U.S. 181 (1985), upheld sanctions against a New York attorney who, like Wimpfheimer, acted as an unlicensed investment adviser.